Ractorrr/Ractorrr/README.md

 - 🎓 **Learning Enthusiast**: Currently, I'm a student diving deep into the realm of cybersecurity and networking.
 Mike Meyers, the guru of A+ and Security+, is my guide on this thrilling quest.

-- 📜 **Certification Hunter**: My goal is to bag certifications like the Google Cybersecurity Certificate, PNPT, PJPT, and, eventually, the coveted OSCP. 📚
+- 📜 **Certification Hunter**: My goal is to bag certifications like the Google Cybersecurity Certificate, PNPT, PJPT, and eventually the coveted OSCP. 📚

 - 🚀 **Side Projects & Collaborations**: With a friend by my side, we work on side projects that we're passionate about.
 We love sharing our adventures here and on Twitter.